CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 The tenor secco recitative does not unduly stress the images of death or the terror of the grave, both of which are referred to in the text.
 Instead it takes us on a short musical journey from opening minor (the decaying of soul and body) to closing major (Jesus, symbol of my wealth and fortune) and thus prepares us for the exquisite soprano and alto duet.

 This movement has an opening idea of surprisingly powerful emotional impact considering it employs the simplest of harmonies; repeated chords 1 and 5.
 A new-found bliss casts aside the ′repressive cares′ referred to in the first line of text with a sense of overwhelming conviction.
 The sadness in the world of mortals is largely absent from this music which reflects the simple contentment of giving oneself to Jesus and allowing Him to carry our crosses.
-The duet bursts out with the joy of song and singing as the two voices rise and fall and, indeed, almost seem to compete in order to express their exuberant ecstasy, albeit within a contained and cultivated context.
+The duet bursts out with the joy of song and singing as the two voices rise and fall and, indeed, almost seem to compete in order to express their exuberant ecstasy, albeit contained within a refined and cultivated context.

 There is a degree of groundedness in the pulsating dotted rhythm theme between strings/oboe and continuo that marks the character of the ritornello theme and subsequently much of the movement.